 Founder and Current President of the Board

 In 1996, after the sale of a successful telecommunications company, Kim rededicated her life to the Lord and felt the call to pursue her left long dream – to help others in need.
-She began her non-profit career by serving in schools, becoming active in her Church’s outreach department, serving on various non-profit boards, and becoming a member of the Junior League of Plano.
-In 1999, Kim took a step in faith and founded the Forrest Outreach Foundation/ Threads of Hope out of Christ’s concern for the poor and in memory of her father, Bill Forrest.
-Since that time, Kim has agreed to serve on the Executive Council for the Diocese of Dallas, the Advisory Council for the Collin County Unit for the Salvation Army, and the Board of Amigos Del Peru.
+She began her non-profit career by serving in schools, becoming active in her Church’s outreach department and serving on various non-profit boards.
+In 1999, Kim took a step of faith and founded the Forrest Outreach Foundation/ Threads of Hope out of Christ’s concern for the poor and in memory of her father, Bill Forrest.

-Laura is the treasurer for SEED Charities, overseeing the financial administration and tax filings for the charity and all programs.
-In total, she has served in this role for eleven years, previously with Forrest Outreach Foundation.
+Laura is the treasurer for SEED Charities, having held the position for over thirteen years, overseeing the financial administration and tax filings for the charity and all programs.
 She also donates her time to many other community organizations.
 Laura is a member of SMU Moms’ and Dads’ Club and Chi Omega Mothers Club of Dallas.
-She was a Girl Scout Leader for twelve years and held various leadership roles in her local Service Unit.
 She is a Lifetime Member of Texas PTA, having volunteered in many capacities at her children’s schools through PTA and booster clubs.
-Laura is very involved in her church, and currently serves as facilitator for Women’s Bible Study and as a small group leader for Middle School Youth.
+Laura is very involved in her church, and currently serves as facilitator for Women’s Bible Study.
 She received a BS in Business Administration from UC Berkeley and MLIS in Library and Information Science from UCLA.
-She previously worked in Marketing and Sales Support for Catalina Marketing, as a Research Director for Micronomics, Inc., and as a Library Assistant for Plano ISD.

-The Advisory Councils in the US and Peru are dedicated, entrepreneurial and involved professionals and leaders who are committed to the concept of economic empowerment as a living manifestation of Christ’s concern for the poor and disenfranchised.
+The Advisory Councils in the US and Peru are dedicated, entrepreneurial, and involved professionals and leaders.
+These friends are committed to the concept of economic empowerment as a living manifestation of Christ’s concern for the disenfranchised.
 With their guidance and support, ToH continues to innovate, pilot, and collaborate for God’s greatest good through this project.
 We are deeply indebted to this great team of people.

 Dr. Christie Bledsoe